-Toi Mauri is a restorative Maori Visual Art experience: For us, about us, as us.
+Toi Mauri is a restorative Maori Visual Art experience.

-I responded to this call and began providing afterschool sessions in the Kaeo playground where the Toi Mauri kaupapa took root.
+Humble beginnings began in the Kaeo playground where the Toi Mauri kaupapa took root.

-Then one summer day, a generous local saw us in the park and offered us a space at her Eco centre, where we based ourselves for a year.
-This was a welcoming space with the colder months approaching.
-However, when the covid restrictions came, this space became unavailable, closing its doors permanently to the public.
+A generous local, saw us in the park and offered a space at her Eco centre, where Toi Mauri was based for a year.
+This was a welcoming space with the colder months.
+However, when the covid restrictions came, this space became unavailable, closing its doors to the public.

 Toi Mauri 2018 – 2025